The quickest way to understand the Sessions area of Hopin is to think of rooms or groups within your event, gather around “virtual roundtables.”

 - Anyone (all attendees can find and watch the Session during the event)

-- Private (invitation only) Private Session will not be listed on the Sessions tab and show up to Organizers and invited attendees only
+- Private (invitation only) Private Session will not be listed on the Sessions tab within the event and show up to Organizers and invited attendees only

 - Specific ticket holders (only attendees with specific tickets can find and watch the Session during the event)